 Enterprise staffing firms rarely struggle because they lack technology.
+They struggle because of how that technology fits together.

 Over time, most large staffing organisations build their tech stack incrementally.
 A new system here.
 A point solution there.
 Each addition solves a real problem in the moment.